hirak99/yabsnap/README.md

 - How do I delete multiple snaps?
   - The quickest way is to delete them manually.
 Remove the snaps with `btrfs subvolume snapshot del YOUR_SNAP`, and corresponding `-meta.json` files.

+- Why Python?
+  - Python, when written with high code quality, serves as an excellent orchestrator.
+This is precisely what we needed for Yabsnap, with a focus on (1) expressiveness, (2) ease of maintenance, and (3) accessibility for contributors.
+While low-level speed or efficiency is not a primary concern for us, modern Python supports static type checking, making it a robust choice for our needs.
+To ensure code health and maintainability, we emphasize strict adherence to code style and readability standards.